 Asking your partner for help can keep you close.

-“Far from being a burden, most partners are grateful to be able to help their loved one,” says Rattray.
+“Far from being a burden, most partners are grateful to be able to help their loved one,” says Salzman.

 While your partner may offer some suggestions, you might be tempted to turn them all down.
 However, telling them the suggestions that seem most possible for you is a good way to keep communication lines open.

-“If a suggestion sounds somewhat appealing, but it also sounds too hard, let your partner know the kind of help you’d need to make it happen,” Rattray says.
+“If a suggestion sounds somewhat appealing, but it also sounds too hard, let your partner know the kind of help you’d need to make it happen,” Salzman says.

 Set times to be together